defano/wyldcard/doc/BUILDING.md

 # Building the application

-WyldCard is built with Gradle 4.6 and should easily import into any IDE with Gradle integration, like Eclipse or IntelliJ.
+WyldCard is built with Gradle 7.3.3 and targets Java 8 and above.
+It has been tested on a variety of JVMs, up to Oracle 17.0.1 and should easily import into any IDE with Gradle integration, like Eclipse or IntelliJ.
 As is customary, [it's recommended](https://docs.gradle.org/current/userguide/gradle_wrapper.html) that you use the provided `gradlew` wrapper to guarantee a compatible build environment.
+Please open an issue in Github should you encounter problems building or running the application.

 **WyldCard makes use of generated source code.** The application will not compile (or import into Eclipse) until these sources are generated via `gradlew generateGrammarSource`.